eloj/lzw-eddy/README.md

 All input is assumed to be available at `src`; e.g it is NOT allowed to switch `src` during encoding/decoding.
 A function to 'hand over' state to new input could be added, but I don't have the need.

+## Security

+I would _not_ recommend using this code in a security-sensitive context.
+If you expose this code to possibly adversarial data, beware that you do so at your own risk.

+I make no guarantees, provide no warranties, and may not respond to security issues in a timely manner.

+This code was written simply to allow interoperability with an old MS-DOS game, nothing more.

+Thank you and enjoy.

 ## Usage